aldebaran/libqi/doc/architecture.rst

  - tcp : choregraphe, "realtime" apps
    disable by default.
 Could be enable to allow direct not secure tcp access to the robot.
 This should improve performance a little compared to a secure connection.
 This extra performance may be needed for very specific applications.

- - using a thirdparty : allow to communicate with a NAO from everywhere once both you and NAO are connected to the Internet. may be used by most remote application that could run everywhere.
+ - using a thirdparty server: allow to communicate with a NAO from everywhere once both you and NAO are connected to the Internet. may be used by most remote application that could run everywhere.
 For example application on phones, tablets, laptops..

 It would be great to have a unified way to connect to the robot, that would allow to connect all our sotware using (fast) secure connection when local and xmpp otherwize.